China virus outbreak revives calls to stop wi... | Taiwan News

 Epstein said researchers suspect but haven’t proven that the Wuhan virus came from bats.
 Before it infected humans, it likely first jumped to an as yet unidentified mammal.

 “There’s no plausible evidence to support snakes being involved with this virus,” Epstein said, referring to recent media speculation criticized by a recent article in Nature.
-He and others say the sources is likely a badger, rat or raccoon dog __ species reportedly sold in the Wuhan market.
+Researchers don't know which species exactly were sold in the Wuhan market, but Epstein said mammals commonly found in such markets—such as ferret badgers, raccoon dogs or civets—might be involved in the transmission of the new virus to people.

 The crackdown on wildlife trafficking and sales persisted only about six months after the SARS outbreak faded in mid-2003, Walzer said.